ioleo/wait-for/README.md

 ## Examples

-For example, let's test to see if we can access port 80 on www.google.com, and if it is available, echo the message `google is up`.
+For example, let's test to see if we can access localhost:8080/health/check, and if it is available, echo the message `Up and running!`.

 ```
 $ ./wait-for.sh -h localhost -p 8080 -e health/check --secure -s -t 15 -- echo "Up and running!"